AlexxIT/go2rtc/README.md

 - you can enable HTTP API only on localhost with `listen: "127.0.0.1:1984"` setting
 - you can change API `base_path` and host go2rtc on your main app webserver suburl
 - all files from `static_dir` hosted on root path: `/`
+- you can use raw TLS cert/key content or path to files

 ```yaml
 api: